Click the images to see them larger above!

 Elijah may be some years away from that future, but he’s already hoping to find a way to support kids with cancer.
 He used his Make-A-Wish to get a therapy dog he hopes to bring to the hospital and soothe sick kids like him.

 Although his dog Zora is currently with Elijah’s sister to avoid bringing unnecessary germs into his house, Elijah is looking forward to giving those kids a break from treatment eventually.
-For now though, he continues to fight his cancer in hopes of a brighter future.

 Information provided by Jennifer McKinley, Elijah's mom